MoonsungJeong/Avocard/readme.md

 * App that archive people's business card information
 * Users can create their own digital business card
 * Users can add other's business card in their pocket
-* Users can see list of other's business card in their pocket
+* Users can see a list of other's business card in their pocket
 * Anonymous users can add other's business card in their pocket
 * Anonymous users can see list of other's business card in their pocket

 #### 2-2.
-Functional Feature
+Functional Feature for user
+* Sign up
 * Login/authentication
+* Guest login
+* CRUD pocket (list of card)
+* CRUD business card
+* Update and Delete user
+* Theme
-* Password hashing
+* Notice page
-* Displaying cards information existing in the database
 * Admin page

-* CRUD business card
-* CRUD pocket (list of card)
+#### 2- .
+Functional Feature in this system
+* password hashing
-* Validation check in both (client and server) side(Form input validation check and input sanitizing before insert into the database)
+* validation check in both (client and server) side(Form input validation check and input sanitizing before insert into the database)
+* localStorage and sessionStorage
+* alert error message if users try unexpected action
+* rate limit service to one request per second per user session
+* CSRF block using http referer and IP address
+* allow ip address in whitelist for admin page
 * Log system tracking every request
-* rate limit service to one request per second per user session
+* redirect to front page when users try to go to wrong url

 #### 2-3.
 Minimum Visual Product
+* Front
-* Register
+* Sign up
 * Login
 * Pocket
 * MyCard
-* Notice (More)
 * Theme (More)
 * Info (More)
+* Notice (More)
+* Deletion (More)
+* Admin (More)
+* Logout (More)

 #### 2-4.
 Technology and Modules
 HTML, CSS, JavaScript, NodeJS, Express, MySql